AudayBerro/Dictionnaire/README.md

-# Dicotionnaire
+# Dictionnaire
+A simple JavaFX interface that simulate an IDE.

-Create java source code, compile & save it
+- Write java source code, execute and save it.
-Create object & save it
-Do that @runtime from a GUI
+- Instantiate objects and save them for later use.
+- Reuse previous classes and objects, add new ones.
+- Do this at runtime.